diginatu/nagome/docs/plugin.md

 +   Depend on the Domain "nagome_ui" and use all events as you can.
 +   Do not use --dbgtostd command line option when you distribute it so users can see the log file later.

-Deferences between normal and main plugins:
+Differences between normal and main plugins:

 +   Nagome will quit if the connection of main plugin is closed
 +   Typically, main plugin executes Nagome.
 Normal plugins are executed by Nagome.